otakbeku/my-recipes/Meals.md

 ### Steps

 1. Melt the butter or margarin on the pan.
-Cook the onion and onion, add some salt and pepper
+Cook the onion and garlic, add some salt and pepper
 2. Pour the flour until it has thick texture then add the milk
 3. Let it boil for a sec then add the potatoes.
 Cover the pan for 17 minutes or untill the potatoes is softened.
 Always stir the potatoes or it might get burned to the pan
 4. Add the cheddar cheese and let it melt, buddy